 - Blood vessel problems

-A CT of the spine may also be used to assess the effects of treatment of the spine, such as surgery or other therapy.
+A CT of the spine may also be used to assess the effects of treatment of the spine.
+This includes surgery or other therapy.

 There may be other reasons for your healthcare provider to recommend a CT scan of the spine.